10 Things We Know About Harry Styles' New Album So Far

 Since the band’s dissolution, One Direction has splintered off into many directions.
 Former band members Zayn Malik, Niall Horan, and Liam Payne have all debuted original music.
 And now, Harry Styles is taking to a solo career like Paul McCartney at the helm of Wings.

 So far, actual details of Styles’ first solo foray into the spotlight have been shrouded in mystery.
-But today, Styles finally pegged down some details about his debut — including a release date.
-Get ready for May 12, people!
+Aside from hazy hints of a release date, we’re just about swimming in conjecture.
 Here are all the details we’ve been able to nail down.
 Get excited, people.